 Gaslights are great at rationalizing.

-There is no good ending arguing with a gas lighter.
+There is no good end when arguing with a gas lighter.
 So, it is better to learn how to deal with gaslighting husband/wife skillfully.
+To stop someone from gaslighting you, try not to get into an argument with them.

 3. Ground yourself